Here’s an interesting question about finding literary representation after you’ve received a manuscript offer. From reader Deni:

 My Main Advice for Acquiring Literary Representation

 I’ve written about the exciting possibility of an unagented submission becoming agented several times before.
-My big advice is that, if you are interested in having literary representation at some point, you should probably look for an agent first and go through all the ups-and-downs and rejections there instead of submitting directly to publishers.
+My big advice is that, if you are interested in having literary representation at some point, you should probably look for an agent first and go through all the ups-and-downs and rejections there instead of submitting directly to publishers (learn how to find a literary agent for children’s books).
 99% of work that writers think is ready, isn’t.
 An agent will be a better sounding board for you than a publisher.

 Requerying Agents After You’ve Received a Manuscript Offer